web-auth/doc/README.md

 The compliance of the framework is ensured by running unit and functional tests during its development.

 It is also tested using the official FIDO Alliance testing tools.
 The status of the compliance tests are [reported in this issue](https://github.com/web-auth/webauthn-framework/issues/67).
 At the time of writing \(end of January.
 2020\), the main features and algorithms are supported and 99% of the tests pass.
-Full compliance with the Webatuhn specification is expected in early 2020.
+Full compliance with the Webauthn specification is expected in early 2020.

 ## Support

 I bring solutions to your problems and answer your questions.

-If you really love that project and the work I have done or if you want I prioritize your issues, then [you can help me out for a couple of🍻 or more](https://github.com/sponsors/Spomky)!
+If you really love that project, and the work I have done or if you want I prioritize your issues, then [you can help me out for a couple of🍻 or more](https://github.com/sponsors/Spomky)!

 ## Contributing